IRTF-HRPC/drafts/draft-guidelines.md

 Does your protocol make it apparent or transparent when access to a resource it restricted?
 Can your protocol contribute to filtering in a way it could be implemented to censor data or services?
 Could this be designed to ensure this doesn't happen?
 Does your protocol introduce new identifiers or reuse existing identifiers (e.g. MAC addresses) that might be associated with persons or content?

 Explanation:
 Censorship resistance refers to the methods and measures to prevent Internet censorship.
+See {{draft-irtf-pearg-censorship}} for a survey of censorship techniques employed across the world, which lays out protocol properties that have been exploited to censor access to information.

 Example:
 In the development of the IPv6 protocol, it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
 This would make it possible for 'eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node.
 This is why Privacy Extensions for Stateless Address Autoconfiguration in IPv6 have been introduced. {{RFC4941}}